haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 * R.V.
 Honorato, M.E.
 Trellet, B. Jiménez-García1, J.J.
 Schaarschmidt, M. Giulini, V. Reys,  P.I.
 Koukos, J.P.G.L.M.
 Rodrigues, E. Karaca, G.C.P. van Zundert, J. Roel-Touris, C.W. van Noort, Z. Jandová, A.S.J.
 Melquiond and **A.M.J.J.
 Bonvin**.
 [The HADDOCK2.4 web server: A leap forward in integrative modelling of biomolecular complexes](https://www.nature.com/articles/s41596-024-01011-0.epdf?sharing_token=UHDrW9bNh3BqijxD2u9Xd9RgN0jAjWel9jnR3ZoTv0O8Cyf_B_3QikVaNIBRHxp9xyFsQ7dSV3t-kBtpCaFZWPfnuUnAtvRG_vkef9o4oWuhrOLGbBXJVlaaA9ALOULn6NjxbiqC2VkmpD2ZR_r-o0sgRZoHVz10JqIYOeus_nM%3D). _Nature Prot._, Advanced Online Publication DOI: 10.1038/s41596-024-01011-0 (2024).

-Throughout the tutorial, colored text will be used to refer to questions or instructions, and/or PyMOL commands.
+Throughout the tutorial, colored text will be used to refer to questions or instructions, and/or ChimeraX commands.

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>
-<a class="prompt prompt-pymol">This is a PyMOL prompt: write this in the PyMOL command line prompt!</a>
+<a class="prompt prompt-pymol">This is a ChimeraX prompt: write this in the ChimeraX command line!</a>
 <a class="prompt prompt-cmd">This is a Linux prompt: insert the commands in the terminal!</a>